flet-dev/website/blog/2025-10-01-introducing-declarative-ui-in-flet.md

 right_column.controls.append(ft.Text("Complete!"))
 ```

-Flet has been a proponent of imperative UI from the beginning and we still believe imperative UI is a valid and straightforward approach, good for small apps and which can be easily understood by developers without frontend experience.
+Flet has championed imperative UI from the beginning, and we still believe it is a valid and straightforward approach — especially for small apps or developers without frontend experience.

-The problem with imperative approach though is that app's state, logic and UI are all kept together.
-You have to constantly synchronize app state and all UI elements that depend on this state, e.g. add a new user to a `list` - add a corresponding `ft.Row` control displaying that user record.
-When your app grows the number of places which should be syncronized with the state grows exponentially.
+The problem with the imperative approach, though, is that the app's state, logic, and UI all live in the same place.
+You constantly have to synchronize the app state and every UI element that depends on it.
+Add a new user to a `list`?
+You also have to add a corresponding `ft.Row` to display that record.
+As your app grows, the number of spots that must stay synchronized grows exponentially.

 ## What is declarative UI